How to apply

 In case of enrollment for doctoral studies, each faculty has its own admission conditions.
 In general:

-1. Clarify what you want to do - you can see the offer of doctoral courses in the Studyin portal, or choose a university first and see what doctoral program it offers.
+1. Clarify what you want to do.
+You can see the offer of doctoral programmes in our portal, or choose a university first and see the doctoral programmes it offers.

 2. Choose the research focus of the dissertation.
-You can choose the focus of your research and dissertation by yourself.
-If you don't know, you check out the faculty website - some of them publish the offer on their websites.
+If you don't know, check the relevant faculty website, some of them publish the offer.

 3. Contact the doctoral study department and the supervisor.
-After you have selected a program and the topic of your work, you can ask at the doctoral department of the faculty which supervisors are currently admitting students and then get in touch with the supervisor directly.
-He will guide you through the study, advise you on your chosen topic and consult you with the dissertation.
+After you have selected a programme and the topic of your work, you can ask at the doctoral department of the faculty which supervisors are currently admitting students and then get in touch with the supervisor directly.
+The supervisor will guide you through the study, advise you on your chosen topic and consult you with the dissertation.

 3. Check specific entry requirements